andreystroit3301/Arduino_Data_Structure_Lib/README.md

 This library was developed in Arduino IDE V2.3, so any users should have Arduino IDE V2.3 or newer to make sure the library works properly.

-## Description
+### Note:

 This library adds most of the data structures/containers found in the C++ STL library.
 These data structures will dynamically allocate and deallocate data, so they will function as they do for regular C++ programming.
 I may eventually add static versions of the containers that have a constant max size for situations where you have very little SRAM like in a large program, or for when you're using an arduino board that has very low memory to begin with like the non-IOT boards and compact boards like the Arduino Nano or Arduino Pro Mini.
-I also added a large chunk of meta-functions from the <utility> and <type_traits>
+I also added a large chunk of meta-functions from headers such as
-headers from libstdc++ since some will be required for the container implementations, and I just added some other meta-functions just because I think they could be useful when using the data structures.
+<utility> and <type_traits> from libstdc++ since some will be required for the container implementations, and I just added some other meta-functions just because I think they could be useful when using the
+data structures.

 This adds most of the well known data structures including but not limited to:
   - std::vector